 Adding a mirror to your wet bar zone is an easy way to make your space feel like an actual bar.
 Not only does a living room mirror above your designated bar give off a sophisticated vibe and create a feeling of more space, but it also creates an inviting atmosphere for guests.
 It will also help to reflect the lighting in the room, adding a glamorous shine to your bar area.

 For extra impact, you can use a mirrored glass countertop for extra reflective and luxurious flair.
-'I love including a big mirror over the bar that adds an infinity effect to the countertop,' says Annie Obermann of the design house, Forge & Bow (opens in new tab).

 5. Create a moment with wall art